List of All My Children characters introduced in the 1970s: Ruth Martin

-Ruth Martin (maiden name Parker; previously Brent) is a fictional character from the ABC soap opera All My Children.
-She is a registered nurse and volunteer for Habitat for Humanity.
+Ruth Martin (also Parker and Brent) was portrayed by Mary Fickett and Lee Meriwether.
+Ruth is a registered nurse and volunteer for Habitat for Humanity.
 In the 1970s, she is raped by Ray Gardner, the biological father of her adopted son, Tad Martin.
 Ruth is the matriarch of the Martin family and, in a sense, the matriarchial character of All My Children itself.
 Along with her husband Joe Martin and her former stepdaughter-in-law Erica Kane, she is one of three original characters remaining since the series' premiere episode.
-The character was originated by Mary Fickett in the show's first episode on January 5, 1970.
-After 26 years Fickett left the role, only briefly returning for the year of 2000, and Ruth has been portrayed by Lee Meriwether since July 10, 1996.
+The character was originated by Fickett in the show's first episode on January 5, 1970.
+After 26 years, Fickett left the role, only briefly returning for the year of 2000, and Ruth has been portrayed by Meriwether since July 10, 1996, for various stints until 2011 series finale.

-History

 Ruth is married to Ted Brent in 1970 when All My Children begins.
 She is a registered nurse at Pine Valley Hospital.
 Ruth and Ted have an adopted son named Philip Brent.
 Philip is actually Ruth's nephew, the son of Amy Tyler (Ruth's sister) and Nick Davis.
 Ruth is adamant about keeping Phillip's true paternity from him, but Nick Davis threatens to reveal the truth.
 After her first husband Ted Brent dies in a car accident, she begins dating her colleague Dr. Joe Martin, a widower.
 The two married in 1972, blending their families.
 The Martins take in a young boy Thaddeus Gardner in 1973.
 Thaddeus (known as Tad) was abandoned by his abusive father, Ray Gardner, in a park.
 Ray shows up sometime later and demands money for his son.
 After the Martins adamantly refuse, Ray stalks Ruth and violently rapes her one night, leaving her in a coma.